 Therapy is provided in a group setting that may also include parents.
 The capabilities of each child, no matter how limited, are brought into the mutual realm of musical relationship with the parent and therapist.
 Music has demonstrated success with this population in facilitating socialization, self-expression and language development.

-Kardon’s newest program, supported by the Hot Topic Foundation, provides music and movement therapy for children and their family members or caregivers.
+This program, offered occasionally based on demand, provides music and movement therapy for children and their family members or caregivers.

 Goals for parents and children include:

-Light refreshments will be served to give parents or caregivers and children the opportunity to informally network with each other and Kardon staff.
+Light refreshments are served to give parents or caregivers and children the opportunity to informally network with each other and Kardon staff.